Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 |96-99||St. Peter's College|

-The following types of instruction are offered in various classes (all schedule types are gradable unless otherwise noted).
+The following types of instruction are offered in various classes (all schedule types are gradable and appear on transcripts unless otherwise noted).

 - Clinical Service (CL) and Teacher Supervision (SUP) an instructional unit in which the students are required to meet with instructors for scheduled instructional periods to perform a professional service while receiving instruction.
 Examples are clinical classes in the Health Sciences and Student Teaching in Education.
 Instruction is typically provided on a one-to-one basis or to very small groups of students.

-- Co-op Work Experience/Internship (COO, IN1, IN2, IN3) the portion of an instructional unit which comprises the counseling and on-going monitoring contact in a paid work experience class.
+- Internship (IN1, IN2, IN3) the portion of an instructional unit which comprises the counseling and on-going monitoring contact in a paid work experience class.
 Only the number of instructor hours for the scheduled supervision by a campus instructor should be reported.
+See Work Experience Program options.

 - Field Study (FST) Field study/fieldwork refers to activities conducted for the purpose of research, teaching, or study, and are undertaken by students of the university at any “off-campus” workplace where the standard operating procedures of the university would not apply.